-Hand washing your container is always recommended, regardless of the product you choose.
-100% dishwasher safe.
-If you put the Hydro Flask containers in a dishwasher, it can damage the powder coating.
+Hand washing your bottle is always recommended, regardless of which one you choose.
+If you put your YETI or Hydro Flask container in a dishwasher, it could damage the powder coating.

 RESULT: Draw; both bottles are easy enough to clean.

 YETI and Hydro Flask are competitive in pricing.

 YETI offers its Rambler Drinkware Series (Bottles) at different price points.
 The 12 oz. bottle is around $30 while the 64 oz. bottle is around $50.